Jehjay/titanic-lightgbm-prediction-webservice/README.md

 + [Docker](https://docs.docker.com/get-started/get-docker/)

 ## **Running the web service**
-+ Uvicorn - was used to serve the web service and containerised in Dockerfile.sync and Dockerfile.async, respectively.
++ Uvicorn - was used to serve the web service and containerised in `Dockerfile.sync` and `Dockerfile.async`, respectively.
 To load the server for sync and async endpoints, run the following commands in the console:
 ```docker
 docker run -p 8000:8000 lgb-fastapi-sync-app
 ```